code-tom-code/Software_D3D9/README.md

 ## Acknowledgments

 * Thanks to Michael Chourdakis for his Wrappit code (https://www.codeproject.com/Articles/16541/Create-your-Proxy-DLLs-automatically).
 It's been useful for me for years now for easily generating a starting-point for a proxy DLL.
-* Thanks to Microsoft and MSDN for having awesome documentation for the Direct3D9/9Ex and the HLSL shader bytecode format docs to go off of.
+* Thanks to Microsoft and MSDN for having awesome documentation for the Direct3D9/9Ex API's and the HLSL shader bytecode format docs to go off of.
 They have really helped with navigating edge cases and solving tricky problems.
 * Thanks to rygorous (Fabian 'ryg' Giesen) for authoring his series of articles that illuminate how modern GPUs work under the hood in great detail (https://fgiesen.wordpress.com/2011/07/09/a-trip-through-the-graphics-pipeline-2011-index/).